GCP Infrastructure Investments

 GCP Infrastructure Investments (Gravis Capital Partners) is a large British investment trust dedicated to investments in infrastructure.
-Established in 2010, it is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
 The Company's chairman is Andrew Didham and its investment adviser is Gravis Capital Management.

+History

+The company was established in 2010.
+In August 2023, the company proposed a three-way merger with its sister fund GCP Asset Backed Income (GABI) and RM Infrastructure Income (RMII).
+Talks with RMII ended in early September 2023 because the two sides could not agree terms.
+The GABI combination was abandoned later that month after a significant minority of GABI shareholders opposed it.